top of page

 Blind Love is a twisted Norse mythologically-inspired tale brimmed with contradictions, hypocrisy, inter-dimensional travel, people fornicating with ghosts, robots hooking up with trees.
 Everyone is on some kind of mind-altering substance.

-During the evenings, I plunge into a darker space, co-creating my writing and artwork with soldier ghosts who offer multi-sensory snippets of their experiences during war.
+During the evenings, I plunge into a darker space, co-creating my writing and artwork with the ghosts of soldiers who offer multi-sensory snippets of their experiences during war.

-Blind Love During the Madness is more than a creative outlet where I explore my pain, shame, and anger of my past and present lives.
+Blind Love (During the Madness) is more than a creative outlet where I explore my pain, shame, and anger of my past and present lives.
 It’s a form of escape and confrontation---it's an illustrated novel designed to mimic the protagonist’s visual diary.
 There are Gothed-out, “Nazi-heartthrobs” conquering a dystopian, post-apocalyptic Earth.
 Most of the time they seem preoccupied with raping and manipulating Odin’s best battalion of Valkyries.
 Blind Love is a twisted Norse mythologically-inspired tale brimmed with contradictions, hypocrisy, inter-dimensional travel, people fornicating with ghosts, robots hooking up with trees.
 Everyone is on some kind of mind-altering substance.
-Most of the characters are self-absorbed losers.
+Most of the characters are self-absorbed.
 Some are disenchanted to the point of complacency.
 A few are good.

 Dark as it is, I prefer the company of ghosts who’ve gone to hell and back.
 They impart valuable lessons.
 They get it.
 They’re transparent (literally and metaphorically).
 They observe our current state of affairs with sadness—they comprehend this darkness better than we ever could.
 Hindsight is 20/20.